MohammadShaded/OOP-Second-HW/README.md

 Java program to manage the employees of a company.

 # Notes
-1) this project consists of 3 Classes , you can see them in Src folder.
+##this project consists of
+1)  abstract public class named Employee.
+2) and 3 Classes extends Employee {FullTimeEmployee, PartTimeEmployee, ContractWorker}
+3) and Clas
-2)the project has .pdf file , it contain the descreaption of homework.
+4)the project has .pdf file , it contain the descreaption of homework.